Last updated: June 20, 2026

 Emergency Assistance and Alternative Aid

-Eviction papers or unsafe housing
+Eviction papers or no place tonight

 Utility, heating, and fuel help

-Cash, health, work, and child care help
+Cash, work, child care, and health help

 Documents and information to gather

-Item Why it matters Examples
+| Item | Why it matters | Examples |

-Identity Shows who is applying Driver license, state ID, school ID, birth certificate
+| Identity | Shows who is applying. | Driver license, state ID, school ID, birth certificate. |

-Household Shows who lives with you Birth certificates, custody papers, school records
+| Household | Shows who lives with you. | Birth certificates, custody papers, school or medical records. |

-Income Needed for most benefits Pay stubs, unemployment, child support, self-employment notes
+| Income | Needed for most help. | Pay stubs, unemployment, child support, self-employment notes. |

-Housing costs May affect rent or SNAP help Lease, rent receipt, mortgage bill, shelter letter
+| Housing costs | May affect SNAP, rent, or GA help. | Lease, rent receipt, mortgage bill, shelter letter. |

-Urgent notice Shows the deadline Shutoff notice, eviction notice, fuel gauge photo, medical bill
+| Urgent notice | Shows the deadline. | Shutoff notice, eviction notice, fuel gauge photo, medical bill. |

-Child care proof Needed for child care help Work schedule, school schedule, provider information
+| Child care proof | Needed for child care help. | Work schedule, school schedule, provider information. |

-Common mistakes that slow down emergency help
+Common mistakes that slow help

-• Waiting for perfect paperwork.
+- Waiting for perfect paperwork.
 Apply with what you have and ask how to send missing proof.

-• Missing calls or mail.
+- Missing calls or mail.
 Benefit offices may need an interview or proof.
 Check voicemail, mail, email, and portal messages.

 Special situations